 This is a debate that spans generations.

 UFFI (urea formaldehyde foam insulation) is a product of the 1950s.
 It offered a better way of insulating those gaps inside walls that were difficult to reach.
-Most UFFI installations occurred between 1977 and 1980 and all happened from the EXTERIOR.
+Most UFFI installations occurred in Canadian homes between 1977 and 1980 and all happened from the EXTERIOR wall.

 The Canadian Government was offering incentives to home owners to have UFFI blown in.
-Once blown in from the exterior, it expanded and offered a layer of insulation.
+Once blown in from the exterior, the foaming agent expanded and offered a layer of insulation.

-As a result, in 1980 the Canadian Government put a ban on UFFI injections.
+As a result, in 1980 the Canadian Government/ Health Canada put a ban on UFFI injections into wall cavities.
 The greatest health risk is in the first few days after installation, when formaldehyde gas is released.

-Their concerns may be exaggarated.
+Their concerns about health issues may be exaggerated.
 Urea formaldehyde foam insulation hasn’t been used in years, and the toxins in any existing product are much weaker now than at the time of installation.

 Today, houses with UFFI show no higher formaldehyde levels than those without it, Canada Housing and Mortgage Corp. says.